Vermont Historical Society: Programs

 The Vermont Historical Society offers many programs, workshops and conferences on Vermont history.
-A full calendar of programs and events and links to all Vermont Historical Society programs, auxiliary websites and projects are available on the Vermont Historical Society website.

 Vermont History Expo

-From 2000 to 2016 VHS presented the Vermont History Expo, a weekend-long celebration of the state's rich heritage in scenic Tunbridge, Vermont.
+From 2000 to 2016 VHS presented the Vermont History Expo, a weekend-long celebration of the state's heritage in Tunbridge, Vermont.
 Each Expo featured a variety of themed attractions and events, including exhibits from 150+ local historical societies, museums, and heritage organizations; music; family activities; food; presentations; performances; and more.

 Family and school programs

 Vermont Historical Society's education department provides a wide range of programming for families, teachers, and students.
 Students and teachers can experience history with free field trips to the museum, history lending kits, and Vermont History Day, which allows students to delve thoroughly into a historical topic.

 The Vermont Historical Society also offers an auxiliary website, Vermont History Explorer, geared to help children and teachers explore Vermont History.
 It includes maps, documents, approximately 150 photographs, and over 200 grade-appropriate articles about Vermont history.